LPP-ERM-KMS/TOMAS/DataAnalysis/README.md

 now every time you open a new terminal, prior to running the software you'll have to source the venv.
-Alternatively, if you're not afraid of bricking your system, most of these packages can also be downloaded from the repository in the form "python-xyz", e.g "python-tkinter".
+Alternatively, as the listed packages are quite tame, most (I didn't test this) of these packages can be downloaded using your package manager in the form "python-xyz", e.g "python-tkinter".
 (for macos I suggest homebrew)

 If you're on windows, I guess anaconda has you covered?
 (I haven't willingly used windows in 5 years so idk)